AdamRickards/napalm-hios/README.md

 Note: The mock device functionality is still in development

+## Known Issues

+Since we have focused on SSH driver with fallback methods saying "Protocol Not Implemented" for the other protocols we plan to support, if SSH connection fails you might get a response of "Protocol Not Implemented".

 ## Contributing

 Contributions to the NAPALM HiOS driver are welcome!
 Please refer to the CONTRIBUTING.md file for guidelines.